mikaelrev/mikaelrev/README.md

 ### Hi there 👋

+## About me

+I'm a front-end developer student, looking to learn as much as I can.

 - 🔭 I’m currently working on my portfolio projects
 - 🌱 I’m currently learning React and Redux
 - 💬 Ask me about anything